Our lovely list of all the best things to do in MalagaSave this post and enjoy Malaga to the fullest

 Come on and wine about it

-Unchanged for only god knows how many years, it is basically just a hole in the wall.
+Unchanged for only god knows how many years; it is just a hole in the wall.
 Inside you’ll find all sorts of local people and the opportunity to taste several of Malaga’s best wines directly from the barrels along the wall.
 Your order will be chalked up on the rough plank of a bar!
 Simply amazing!
 It is loud like Spain must be and the atmosphere is fantastic.
 If you’re hungry check out the fresh fruits and food across the street on the Central Market Atarazanas.
-That is another item on this list by the way.
+That is another item on this list, by the way.

 Antigua Casa de Guardia